rocket-pool/RPIPs/RPIPs/RPIP-10.md

 - There SHALL NOT be a "Reserve Treasury Management Committee".
   - Funds MAY be reallocated by voting on a desired amount and category.
   - Funds MAY be spent directly by voting on a desired expense.
+    - The expense SHALL have a description in the [rpip-10 assets](../assets/rpip-10) directory
+    - The expense SHALL be recorded below, in the [direct expenses](#direct-expenses) section
     - This SHOULD be rare; it is RECOMMENDED that the vast majority of expenses be delegated to MCS.
 - There SHALL be a pDAO Treasurer appointed via pDAO vote within 3 months; until such a pDAO Treasurer is appointed, jasperthefriendlyghost will serve as interim pDAO Treasurer.